Ian Rattray

 Training, qualifications & experience

 I have approximately 14 years counselling experience, working in local services and organisations, schools, including setting up counselling provisions, the NHS in addition to private practice.
-I am a Clinical Supervisor and provide Training and Workshops to counsellors, therapists and those involved in the care of others, and organisations.
+I am a Clinical Supervisor and provide Training and Workshops to counsellors, therapists, professionals, and organisations.
 I am trained to work with Adoption and related issues.
 Previous roles include Tutor on a BACP Accredited Diploma in Integrative Counselling.

 Diploma in Integrative Counselling - BACP Accredited course (2011)